max-hill-4/max-58/readme.md

 WIP - photos soon :)!

-This is an exact copy of the Allium58 but with my GitHub printed on the silk screen.
+This is an edited Allium58 with my GitHub printed on the silk screen.
 All credits go to beekeeb.
 Have a good day :)

+I did this using this [element14](https://community.element14.com/members-area/b/blog/posts/kicad-6---adding-logos-and-graphics-to-a-silkscreen) article.

 Please find the original repo for more details.